 “When flying out to Qatar I fly out the Wednesday evening for the Thursday racing, and then fly straight back after the racing on the Thursday night, getting back Friday morning.
 But I always find going abroad is more tiring even though you’re doing less.
-I think you only realize how tired you are when you stop”.
+I think you only realise how tired you are when you stop,” said the 21-year-old.

 “I got a really good sponsor, Markel, at the start of last year and they gave me quite a nice car which has made travelling a lot easier.
-I am lucky I have got them,” said the 21-year-old.
+I am lucky I have got them,” he added.

 Racing welfare, as part of the British Horseracing Authority (BHA), work to provide support with financial aspects, mental health and support after injury.
 The mental stamina of this industry is a harsh reality and the pressures can be detrimental for the jockeys health especially when time off and rest isn’t factored in.